How can I get notifications of new additions to the list?

 What does Cargo 200 mean?

 Cargo 200 (Russian: Груз 200, Gruz dvésti) is a military code word used in the Soviet Union and the post-Soviet states referring to the transportation of military fatalities.
 Officially, the term Cargo 200 is military jargon to refer specifically to the corpses of soldiers contained in zinc-lined coffins for air transportation.
-Unofficially, Cargo 200 is used to refer to all bodies of the dead being transported away from the battlefield, and has also become a euphemism for irreversible losses of manpower in a conflict.
+Unofficially, Cargo 200 is used to refer to all bodies of the dead being transported away from the battlefield, and has also become slang for "Killed in Action".

 Other Cargo codes: